dissyulina/dissyulina/README.md

 ### Hi there 👋

-I'm Dissy, a junior software developer.
+I'm Dissy, a software developer.
 I love the whole process of solving problems by building websites, apps or softwares.
 I find it very rewarding to be able to see and experience the end result.
 Check out my pinned repositories to see my projects!

 - 🔭 Graduated in Full Stack Software Development Program at Code Institute.
 - 📫 Connect with me:  <a href="https://www.linkedin.com/in/dissy-ulina-159864208/"><img src="https://raw.githubusercontent.com/dissyulina/dissyulina/main/images/linkedin.png" alt="Dissy | LinkedIn" width="21px"/></a>